 Red Rock Canyon

-Red Rock is a 25-minute drive from the Strip, and it worth every minute.
-There are tons of trails, both short and long, to fit your schedule, and the views are ridiculous!
+Red Rock is a 25-minute drive from the Strip, and it is worth every minute.
+There are tons of short and long trails to fit your schedule, and the views are ridiculous!
 This is the easiest place to get great photos because the scenery does everything for you.